UniFormal/TGView/README.md

 GraphViewer for TheoryGraphs

 ## Technical
-Overview over some technical details needed for Backend-Frontened-Communication.
+Overview over some technical details needed for Backend-Frontened-Communication and different options, which allow to change the Look & Feel of graph and UI.
 The whole communication between backend and frontend is encoded in JSON.

 ### General Structure